 Surely that is absurd, since societies not only can be but are often mistaken.
-For example, parts of the world practice female genital mutilation.
+For example, some cultures practice female genital mutilation.
 One wants to say: this practice is wrong.
-But a social relativist position could not say this.
+A social relativist position could not say this.

 Further, like subjective relativism, social relativism is self-defeating.
 "The claim that "All truth is relative to societies" is self-defeating because if it is objectively true, then it is an example of an objective truth - and that means that the claim is objectively false."
 (52)

-One way I've seen people commit the social relativist fallacy is by pointing out the sociological fact that "If you were born in India you'd be a Hindu," as a way of debunking my exclusivist Christian worldview.
-One reasons that persons are culturally conditioned regarding of their religious beliefs.
+One way I've seen people commit the social relativist fallacy is by pointing out the sociological fact that "If you were born in India you'd be a Hindu."
+Supposedly, this debunks my exclusivist Christian worldview.
+One reason is that persons are culturally conditioned regarding of their religious beliefs.